Go play with your friends!

 Healthy friendships are an expansion opportunity.
 A fountain of possibilities.

-Yes. we’re looking for a match to our existing sensibilities.
-But want more from new friendships.
-Look for journey-mates who can help to recalibrate and support the contemporary view we have of ourselves.
+Yes.
+We’re looking for a match to our existing sensibilities.
+But we’re not 20, 40, or 50 anymore.
+We could profit by wanting more from and for ourselves.
+Seek out journey-mates who can help recalibrate and support the contemporary view we have of ourselves.

 New friends can help us see the world through a different set of eyes.

-To open a lane or two into this new realm –
+To open a lane or two into this new realm or friendship-building:

 - Enter relationships with an open mind.